mADE WITH LOVE

 Suku (सुकु) is traditional Newari straw mat made by 66 year old Ram Maya Maharjan.
 It is hand-woven by binding straw ropes together.
 Ram Maya’s family has been making straw mats for generations.
 They hail from Siddhipur in the outskirts of Kathmandu where hay mats have been woven for centuries.

-Poh (पु) are handcrafted bracelets made of colorful glass beads by 55 year old Menuka Shrestha.
+Poh (पु) are handcrafted bracelets made of colorful glass beads by Menuka Shrestha.
 Each bracelet is made of hundreds of tiny glass beads stringed together to form a loop.
 The glass beads were traditionally worn by Nepalese women as a symbol of marriage.
 These make for great fashion accessories regardless of your marital status and gender.

 Hand-sculpted Dharma Chakra fridge magnets by 70 year old Juju Ratna Tamrakar.
 Dharma Chakra (धर्म चक्र) means ‘Wheel of Law’ and represents the Buddhist eightfold path.
 Each piece is made with paper and clay and is approximately 6 cm in diameter.